 The Company grants RSUs ("Director Stock Grants") to non-employee directors serving as members of the Company's Board of Directors, with the exception of the one director appointed by Onex in accordance with Onex's nomination rights who has agreed to forgo any compensation for his service to the Board.
 The Director Stock Grants are fully vested upon grant.
-The Company granted 19,698 Director Stock Grants with a weighted-average grant date fair value of \$40.86 and 53,159 Director Stock Grants with a weighted-average grant date fair value of \$36.30 during the years ended December 31, 2023 and 2022, respectively.
+The Company granted 19,698 Director Stock Grants with a weighted-average grant date fair value of \$40.86 and 53,159 Director Stock Grants with a weighted-average grant date fair value of \$40.86 and 2022, respectively.